jayaregalinada/laravelphilippines.github.io/index.md

   github: jaggy
   twitter: jaggygauran
   description: |-
-    Jaggy, together with the Zendesk team will discuss about Facades vs Dependency Injection, and Domain Driven Design.
+    Jaggy, together with the Zendesk team, will discuss about Facades vs Dependency Injection, and Domain Driven Design.

 ---